Boris Johnson re-selected for Uxbridge seat - ExBulletin

 Boris Johnson re-selected for Uxbridge seat

-Boris Johnson was re-elected as the Conservative candidate in his constituency of Uxbridge and South Ruislip.
+Boris Johnson was re-selected as Conservative candidate in his Uxbridge and the constituency of South Ruislip.

 This follows speculation that the former prime minister may seek a safer seat ahead of the next general election.